Unknown-Squid/attendance-system/README.md

 Attendance Checker System (QR Code & OCR)

-✅ Main / Production Branch
+⚠️ Staging Environment Notice
-This branch contains the stable, production-ready version of the Attendance Checker System.
+This repository is used for the staging environment of the Attendance Checker System.
-All code in this branch has been tested and approved for release.
+It contains features and fixes that have passed development testing and are under validation before production release.
-Only critical fixes and reviewed updates should be merged into main.
+Only stable and review-approved changes should be pushed here.

 Overview